Economic overview and performance

-The fourth consecutive national elections were held in April 2011, further consolidating the transition from military to democratic rule that began in 1999.
-The elections signified substantial progress in electoral and democratic development, and were characterized by observers as freest and fairest in the country's election history.
+The fifth consecutive national elections will take place in April 2015, further consolidating democratic rule which began in 1999.
+The fourth elections held in 2011 signified substantial progress in electoral and democratic development, and were characterized by observers as freest and fairest in the country's election history.
 There have been, however, unrelated incidents of violence before and after the elections, calling for resolute actions in bringing sectarian strife under control and signaling the need to make more rapid progress on social inclusion, especially youth employment.
-The fifth national elections will be held in 2015.

 Internationally, Nigeria continues to be a leading player in the African Union, the New Partnership for Africa’s Development (NEPAD), and in the Economic Community of West African States (ECOWAS).

 Despite a strong economic track record, poverty is significant, and reducing it will require strong non-oil growth and a focus on human development.
-Constraints have been identified to enhancing growth, including the investment climate; infrastructure, incentives and policies affecting agricultural productivity; and quality and relevance of tertiary education.
+Constraints to growth, such as the investment climate; infrastructure, incentives and policies affecting agricultural productivity as well as quality, and relevance of tertiary education have been identified.
 In spite of successful initiatives in human development, Nigeria may not be on track for meeting most of the Millennium Development Goals (MDGs).
-Underpinning these challenges is the core issue of governance, in particular at the state level.
+Underpinning these challenges is the core issue of governance, in particular, at the state level.
 Fiscal decentralization provides 36 states and 774 local governments considerable policy autonomy, control of 50% of government revenues, and responsibility for delivery of public services.
 Capacity is weak in most states, and improving governance will be a long term process.